Futiax/McMovieMaker/README.md

 ## Info

--Approximately 12 maps/sec
+- Approximately 12 maps/sec

--Count on a ratio of about 30maps/sec for a black & white video.
+- Count on a ratio of about 30maps/sec for a black & white video.

 ## Authors